 If you can learn how to fix a car issue, or just have a car with no issues lol, it will save you thousands of dollars!
 We were literally headed out of our driveway to a family reunion with the kids a couple years back when our car started smoking.
 It was a $400 fix to take it in, but he bought the part for $50 and we were off 3 hours later.
 Thank you, YouTube!

-Learn some basic plumbing skills.
+12. Learn basic plumbing skills

 If I could tell you how much money we have saved by not calling the plumber…it’s hundreds!
 Between losing tons of hair down the drain after each baby has been born (ya that actually happens if you didn’t know!) to kids dropping things down the sink and toilet for fun…ug.

-We own older cell phones.
+13. We use older cell phones

 While it does take cash upfront, it’s usually half the total amount of a new phone.
 We have also accepted free phones that have defects or are just old…because it still calls and texts, which is baseline what we need them for.

 Update: I did just buy a new iPhone (not the newest model) which was kind of like a sock in the face to our goal of spending less.
 However, we decided I could use some of the money I’ve earned from blogging as a down payment which decreased the monthly payment a lot.

-We buy clothes used or new on a super sale
+15. We buy clothes used or new on a super sale

 I get our kid’s clothes mostly used from Ebay, ThredUP, thrift stores, and sometimes new.
 We find really great steals when we shop Holiday sales.
 For Peter, JCPennys has one of the best big and tall sections so we get super steals for Peter’s work clothes.

 This really helps with things we already want to buy, especially local!
 One thing I knew would be 100% worth the money was a zoo pass since we live 10 minutes away.
 Before buying, we just googled it and found that Groupon had a 50% off offer, saving us $150!
 It’s also perfect for date night because we can count on getting our food for half price if it’s on Groupon.
 If you don’t have an account yet sign up here.

 Rakuten sends me a payment via PayPal quarterly, so it’s just a perk on top of what I’m already buying.
 I get cash back on diapers, clothes, gifts, photo prints.
 So far I’ve earned almost $400 over the last few years on things I was already purchasing.

-I know this isn’t a “money saving site” but since we have been Prime members for about 8 years now we have saved tons of money on the free two day shipping (which pairs perfectly with Snagshout’s discounted products).
+I know this isn’t a “money saving site” but since we have been Prime members for about 10 years now we have saved tons on the free two day shipping (which pairs perfectly with Vipon’s discounted products).

 This app is AWESOME!
 I’m sure you have heard of it.
 I scan grocery receipts of stores they support (most major grocery stores) and get money back for items I’m already buying.
 I was so excited to get my first $20 back via PayPal!
-Get $10 free by signing up and scanning your first receipt.
+Get $10 by signing up and scanning your first receipt.

 Decide it’s ok to give smaller gifts

 For years Christmas time has really stressed me out because of how expensive gifts are when we are buying for so many people.
 And more so, because I hadn’t saved money just for that.

 - I have a small Mary Kay business that provides a little extra spending money.
 Plus it pays for all of my skin care and makeup.
 Not having to buy those things from our budget saves hundreds a year!

-I’ve done website usability testing for companies like Target, Nordstrom, AT&T. Basically, companies pay to complete a task on their site and tell them how they could improve the user experience!
+- Website usability testing for companies like Target, Nordstrom, AT&T. Basically, companies pay to complete a task on their site and tell them how they could improve the user experience!
 This takes about 15 minutes and pays $10 via PayPal exactly 7 days after I complete a “job”.
 See my full post on how easy website usability testing is here.

-Blogging.
+- Blogging.
 In my first year blogging I have learned how to work with brands for free product and paid posts.
 This has saved us so much money!
 Especially on things we were already going to purchase.

 If you made it this far you deserve some ice cream or something!
 If you really desire to live on one income or are forced to you can!
 There are always places you can cut your budget or lifestyle changes to make.
-It’s just some are more painful to change like where you live or the size of your home.
-What are some ways you save money?
-Leave me a comment and I’d love to hear more!